TeamREPENTOGON/REPENTOGON/docs/docs/Game.md

 ___
 ### DevolveEnemy () {: aria-label='Functions' }
 #### void DevolveEnemy ( [Entity](Entity.md) ) {: .copyable aria-label='Functions' }
+Devolves an enemy, as if the item D10 was used on it.

 ___
 ### GetChallengeParams () {: aria-label='Functions' }